agnlt64/PPI/README.md

 ```
 function_name(param1, param2, param3)
 ```
 Note that the function name does not need to be underscore-separated, it will be correctly formatted by the application.
-If you don't know the names of the parameters, you can use underscores: `function(_, _)`.
+If you don't know the names of the parameters, you can use the `_` operator: `function(_, _)`.
 The application will return all the functions that match the given name and the number of parameters.
+If you don't know the number of parameters, you can use the `*` operator: `function(*)`.
+The application will return all the functions with a matching name.

 ## Levenshtein distance tests
 In the `levenshtein/__init__.py` file, there are some tests to confirm that the algorithm is implemented properly.
 See `levenshtein/big_ass_words.txt` for more details about the tested words.